 If you hire a lawyer to help you start a business—for example, to form a corporation or limited liability company—the cost is currently deductible up to $5,000.
 Any amounts over $5,000 may be deducted over 180 months.

 Legal fees incurred in creating or acquiring property, including real property, are not immediately deductible.
 Instead, they are added to the tax basis of the property.
 They may deducted over time through depreciation.

 If you're concerned about whether you'll be able to deduct attorney's fees, ask your attorney if any of the fees he or she will charge will be tax deductible.
 You should ask before the attorney does the work.

 Also, ask your attorney to prepare a billing a statement that shows clearly what part of the fees are deductible.
 For example, if you're involved in a divorce, your lawyer's billing statement should show how much time was spent working on how the divorce will impact your taxes.
 It should be separate from the other nontax divorce issues, like the time spent drafting the divorce papers.

 - My employer hired an attorney to defend me in a discrimination suit.
 I don't like the way he's handling the case.
 If I hire you to defend me, can I deduct your fees on my taxes?

-- Can I deduct the fees you charged me for suing the person who claimed to hold a deed the house I was buying and clearing my legal title to it?
+- Can I deduct the fees you charged me for suing the person who claimed to hold a deed to the house I was buying, and clearing my legal title to it?
 Does it matter that I use part of the home as home office?